networktocode/awesome-network-automation/README.md

 - [Ansible for DevOps](https://www.ansiblefordevops.com/) - Learn Ansible concepts from an industry leading Ansible expert, with associated Vagrant files for ease of learning
 - [Ansible: Up and Running](https://shop.oreilly.com/product/0636920035626.do) - Automating Configuration Management and Deployment the Easy Way.
+- [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) - Automate the Boring Stuff with Python is an excellent introduction to programming concepts with a focus on Python.
+The concepts are made easier to learn by practicing them with hands on real world examples and projects.
 - [Cloud Native Data Center Networking](https://www.oreilly.com/library/view/cloud-native-data/9781492045595/) - If you want to study, build, or simply validate your thinking about modern cloud native data center networks, this is your book.
 Whether you’re pursuing a multitenant private cloud, a network for running machine learning, or an enterprise data center, author Dinesh Dutt takes you through the steps necessary to design a data center that’s affordable, high capacity, easy to manage, agile, and reliable.
 - [Effective DevOps](https://www.amazon.com/Effective-DevOps-Building-Collaboration-Affinity/dp/1491926309/) - Learn cultural and organizational best practices on how to make a good DevOps team
 - [Git Pocket Guide](http://chimera.labs.oreilly.com/books/1230000000561) - This pocket guide is the perfect on-the-job companion to Git, the distributed version control system.
 It provides a compact, readable introduction to Git for new users, as well as a reference to common commands and procedures for those of you with Git experience.